 When a new industry emerges, there is a natural blast of new businesses that come about with the opportunities that abound.
 Fragmentation soon sets in due to the high overall number of businesses and the low number of larger/dominate players.
 This fragmentation creates friction for provider companies and their goods and services to be found and for buyers to efficiently locate, review and purchase what they are looking for.

-The cannabis and CBD industry is a great current example of a new industry facing these fragmentation challenges.
+The cannabis industry is a great current example of a new industry facing these fragmentation challenges.
 Following are estimates of the total number of businesses across the different segments of the market:

-We have seen some level of consolidation in the first four segments with the rise of the MSO’s and large verticals and conglomerates (Aurora, Tilray, Canopy, etc.).
-However, the highlighted ancillary segment is by far the largest and perhaps still most fragmented.
+We have seen some level of consolidation in the plant-touching segments with the rise of the MSO’s and large verticals and conglomerates (Aurora, Tilray, Canopy, etc.).
+However, the ancillary segment is by far the largest (and getting larger as each new state comes online) and therefore the more fragmented.

 Aside from the natural consolidation of businesses that takes place over time, the emergence of B2B marketplace and eCommerce platforms help both provider and buyer businesses overcome many of the fragmentation challenges faced.
 The following diagram depicts the evolution of a market, from emergence to scale for both the players and these platforms: